joedissmeyer/knowledge/README.md

 ## Structure

-There are multiple folders, all related to corresponding technologies.
+There are multiple directories all related to corresponding technologies.

 * /consul
 * /elastic-stack